Bobby Witt Jr. Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.

-- The Diamondbacks' 4.93 team ERA ranks 24th across all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA among all MLB pitching staffs (4.93).

-- Diamondbacks pitchers combine to allow 32 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Diamondbacks rank 24th in baseball in home runs given up (32 total, 1.4 per game).

-- Henry takes the mound for his first start of the season for the Diamondbacks.
+- Nelson (1-0) gets the starting nod for the Diamondbacks in his fifth start of the season.
+He's put together a 4.91 ERA in 22 2/3 innings pitched, with 14 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.